beomjin-user/pitching-mechanics-analysis-using-a-phone/README.md

 Pixel-to-metric scale is derived from the pitcher's known height (nose-to-ankle pixel distance), rather than an assumed shoulder-width constant.
 Release Extension is additionally adjusted using the wingspan-to-height ratio.

-## Camera setup

-Video is filmed from a single 90° side angle (3rd-base or 1st-base line), perpendicular to the pitching direction.
-This angle keeps the hip/shoulder rotation axis perpendicular to the camera, minimizing the angular compression that occurs from more frontal angles (see `validation.md` for why this matters).

 ---